juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 ## To conclude

 I set out to share the knowledge of platform design that I’ve accumulated over the past few years as the head of design of one of the oldest multi-sided platforms in the world.
 Little did I know that a run-of-the-mill article would turn into a 5,000-word monster.
+And this is just the tip of the iceberg.

 ## Resources